-8.18.2 The value of the fields depends on the abstract value being transmitted, which is a value of the type specified in 36.5 of Rec.
-ITU-T X.680 | ISO/IEC 8824-1.
+8.18.2 The value of the fields depends on the abstract values being transmitted, which is a value of the type specified in 30.5 of ITU-T Rec.
+X.680 | ISO/IEC 8824-1.

-8.18.3 The data-value-descriptor above shall be present if and only if the data-value-descriptor is present in the abstract value, and shall have the same value.
+8.18.3 The "data-value-descriptor" above shall be present if and only if the "data-value-descriptor" is present in the abstract value, and shall have the same value.

-8.18.4 Values of direct-reference and indirect-reference above shall be present or absent in accordance with Table 2.
-Table 2 maps the external type alternatives of identification defined in Rec.
-ITU-T X.680 | ISO/IEC 8824-1, 36.5, to the external type components direct-reference and indirect-reference defined in 8.18.1.
+8.18.4 Values of "direct-reference" and "indirect-reference" above shall be present or absent in accordance with Table 2.
+Table 2 maps the external type alternatives of "identification" defined in ITU-T Rec.
+X.680 | ISO/IEC 8824-1, subclause 30.5 to the external type components "direct-reference" and "indirect-reference" defined in.